Home >

 Internet Classics Archive

-On the Nature of Things (De rerum natura)
+On the Nature of Things (De rerum natura, c.
+55)

 Men, writes Lucretius, must be delivered from the bondage of religion (illustrated by the tale of Iphigeneia), and from fears of death and hell.
 Only the evidence of our senses is to be believed. --Philip Ward